BloomAPR: A Bloom's Taxonomy-based Framework for Assessing the Capabilities of LLM-Powered APR Solutions: Introduction

-\item \tool further supports extensibility, allowing the incorporation of new benchmarks (e.g., SWEBench~\cite{jimenez2024swebench}) and additional evaluation scenarios (e.g., code comment injection).
-In addition to performance benchmarking, \tool can also be useful for debugging APR agents and tuning LLM pipelines.
+\item \tool further supports extensibility, allowing the incorporation of new benchmarks (e.g., \textsc{SWE-bench}~\cite{jimenez2024swebench}) and additional evaluation scenarios (e.g., code comment injection).
+In addition to performance benchmarking, \tool can also be useful for debugging APR systems and tuning LLM pipelines.

-\item We showed that existing bug-fixing SE benchmarks (e.g., \defectj) fail to robustly and faithfully assess the capabilities of LLM-powered solutions due to large discrepancies across different layers of \tool.
-This issue is also prevalent in many other SE benchmarks~\cite{rm1, jimenez2024swebench, xia2024leaderboardrankingcoding, gitbugjava}.
-These findings highlight the urgent need to update existing benchmarks using our proposed framework to support more reliable evaluations.
+\item We showed that existing static bug-fixing SE benchmarks (e.g., \defectj and \SWE) do not robustly or faithfully assess the capabilities of APR systems, as performance can differ sharply across memory-permissive, lexical-robustness, controlled-transfer, and real-world root-cause-transfer settings.
+These findings highlight the urgent need to evolve static benchmarks into more reliable dynamic evaluations.